-At first blush, San José comes across as little more than a chaotic jumble of cars, buses, buildings, and people.
+Yes, San José can come across as little more than a chaotic jumble of cars, buses, buildings, and people.
 The central downtown section of the city exists in a near-constant state of gridlock.
 Antiquated buses spewing diesel fumes and a lack of emission controls have created a brown cloud over the city’s sky.
-Sidewalks are poorly maintained and claustrophobic, and street crime is a serious problem.
-Most visitors quickly seek the sanctuary of their hotel room and the first chance to escape the city.
+Sidewalks are poorly maintained, narrow, and overcrowded, and street crime is a perennial problem.

 Founded in 1737, San José was a forgotten backwater of the Spanish empire until the late 19th century, when it boomed with the coffee business.
 At 1,125m (3,690 ft.) above sea level, San José enjoys springlike temperatures year-round and its location in the Central Valley—the lush Talamanca Mountains rise to the south, the Poás, Barva, and Irazú volcanoes to the north—makes it both stunning and convenient as a base of exploration

 * Taking In the Riches at the Gold Museum: With more than 2,000 pieces spread over three floors, the Gold Museum provides a fascinating look into the pre-Columbian artistry that inspired colonial-era quests, conquests, and excesses.

 * Catching a Show at the National Theater: Completed in 1897, and fronting the downtown Plaza de la Cultura, the National Theater is beautiful and well-preserved.
 It features a stunning marble entryway, a series of marble sculptures, and intricate paintings and murals throughout.
 It also hosts concerts, theater performances, and special events.